Lansweeper-public/NameChecker/README.md

 - [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable)
 - To have a Lansweeper ADP account.

-Your first step will be to check our [documentation](https://docs.lansweeper.com/docs/api/authenticate#cloud-application) where it is explained how to create a Lansweeper cloud application, you will need the application details provided after its creation.
+Your first step will be to check our [documentation](https://docs.lansweeper.com/docs/api/authenticate#cloud-application) where it is explained how to create a Lansweeper cloud application, which will provide all necessary data for setting up your custom integration..
 For authentication purposes, the `Allowed callback URL` should match with:

 ```
 http://localhost:3000/api/callback